Kingto89/ROMetrics.com/mmt/rometrics_mmt_zerototwo.md

 Latissimus dorsi; Trapezius (middle & lower fibers); Pectoralis major/minor (assist with depression when arm fixed)

 ### Position
-Prone, arm placed in the same diagonal line as higher grades (≈145° abduction) but **relaxed and supported** so it does not have to lift against gravity; trunk flat on table, head neutral or turned away.
+Short Sitting, arm placed in the same diagonal line as higher grades (≈145° abduction) but **relaxed and supported** so it does not have to lift against gravity; trunk flat on table, head neutral or turned away.

 ### Therapist
 Support the **weight of the arm** to keep the shoulder in the test line; with the other hand, palpate along the **lower/middle trapezius region** near the medial border of the scapula and toward the lower thoracic spine.